High School Faculty and Staff

 Paula Blum, Middle and High School German Teacher

-Paula teaches German in grades 5-7, and levels I and III German in the high school.She also teaches Health and ESOL in the high school.
+Paula teaches German in grades 6-8, and levels I – IV German in the high school.She will also co- -teach the 10th grade Poetics morning lesson block.
 She holds a Master of Arts in German from the University of Auckland, New Zealand.
 The Goethe-Institut San Francisco has designated her as a teacher trainer for German in the 13 Western states.
-She has taught German and Health in NZ, English as a Foreign Language in Germany and ESOL in the US.
-She was Department Chair of Languages at Pakuranga College in Auckland and Department Chair of ESL at the Harker School in San Jose, CA. Before coming to teach at SMWS, Paula was developing ESL curriculum for Intercambio de Comunidades, a Boulder non-profit.
+She was Department Chair of Languages at Pakuranga College in Auckland, New Zealand and Department Chair of ESOL at the Harker School in San Jose, CA. Before coming to teach at SMWS, Paula was developing ESOL curriculum for Intercambio de Comunidades, a Boulder non-profit.
 Paula loves to read, garden, ski, dance and travel.

 Joan teaches art and architecture classes at Shining Mountain Waldorf high school.
 In addition she is the 12th grade class coordinator, which involves coordinating the the events for senior year.
 She grew up in Shaker Heights, Ohio and has lived in Colorado for 25 years.
 Joan has a B.S. from Miami University in Housing and Interior Design and a five year Bachelor of Architecture Degree from Kent State University.
 In 1985, she studied architecture in Florence, Italy under ‘Super Studio Architects’.
 Joan has practiced and studied architecture in various forms during the past 25 years.
 She has taught at SMWS in the middle school and/or high school since 2004.
 She completed her Waldorf Training in Art/Art History at the Center for Anthroposophy in NH, in 2013.